Dissolving 4-year-old tear trough filler

 The second advantage of using cannulas for dermal filler treatments is its longer length.
 When dermal filler is injected into various parts of the face with a very short needle, the patient will need multiple injections.
 When Cosmetic Practitioners use a cannula, they go in from one injection point to reach many points under the skin.
 This is particularly important when dermal filler is used to treat the lips.
 If short needles are used to inject dermal filler in the lips, multiple injections will be needed.
 This usually results in swelling and bruising occurring.

 The third advantage of a using a cannula for dermal filler treatments is that Cosmetic Practitioners can feel where the dermal filler treatment is being placed.
 This is particularly important when injecting dermal fillers around the eye area.
 Dr Gavin Chan explains, “When using a cannula to treat tear troughs I know whether I am in the lower eye near the orbicularis retaining ligament which sits like a hammock just under the eye.
 This ligament differentiates the upper cheek from the lower eyelid.
 If I want to inject dermal filler into the lower eyelid, I know I need to go through this ligament with a cannula.
 If I was to use a needle, there’s no precise way to know if I’m injecting in the correct position.”
 Cosmetic Practitioners who use cannula’s for dermal filler treatments tend to develop a ‘feel’ for the injection process.
-This can make the injection process longer, but it’s a safer and more accurate advanced injection technique.
+This can make the injection process longer, but it’s a more accurate advanced injection technique.

 How do Cosmetic Practitioners choose which size cannula to use?